HennyBicks01/MoodCalendar/README.md

 #### Model-View-ViewModel (MVVM) design pattern:

-This pattern helps to cleanly separate the business and presentation logic of an application from its UI, and makes it easier to unit test.
+This pattern helps to cleanly separate the business and presentation logic of an application from its UI and makes it easier to unit test.

 #### Data persistence:

 Techniques for persisting data across sessions are used.
-In this application, Xamarin.Essentials Preferences is used for data storage.
+In this application, Xamarin.Essentials Preferences and a Global variable are used for data storage.

 #### Color manipulation: